The-Marcy-Lab-School-Code-Challenges/cc-05-loops-control-flow/README.md

 ## Code Problems

-1. Write a function named `greaterNum` that:
+1. Write a function named `allAreEqual` that:
-  - takes 4 arguments, both numbers.
+  - takes in 3 integer arguments
-  - returns whichever number is the greater (higher) number.
-  - If two arguments are equal, it will return the string "two integers are equal"
-  - If three arguments are equal, it will return the string "three integers are equal"
   - If all arguments are equal, it will return the string "all integers are equal"
+  - If two arguements are equal, it will return the string "two integers are equal"
-  - If a given argument is not an integer data type it will return `null`
+  - If none of the arguments are equal, it will return the string "all are different"
 ```
-greaterNum(10, 7, 30, 60) //returns 60
+allAreEqual(13, 13, 13) //returns "all integers are equal"
-greaterNum(1.14, 1.14, 3, 5) //returns "two integers are equal"
+allAreEqual(3, 3, 5) // returns "two integers are equal"
+allAreEqual(3, 5, 3) // returns "two integers are equal"
-greaterNum(1.14, 1.14, 1.14, 5) //returns "three integers are equal"
+allAreEqual(3, 3, 5) // returns "two integers are equal"
-greaterNum("21", 21, "3", 5) //returns null
+allAreEqual(10, 7, 30) // returns "all are different"
 ```

 2. Write a function named `sumOfNotDivisibleByTen` that returns the sum of all numbers 1 to (and including) 1000, that are **not**  mutiples of ten.
 ```
 sumOfNotDivisibleByTen() //returns 450000
+// 1 + 2 + 3 + 4 + 5 + 6 + 7 + 8 + 9 + 11 + 12 + 13 + 14 + 15 + 16 + 17 + 18 + 19 + 21 + 22...
 ```

 ### Bonus
-3. Write a function `sortFiveNums` that takes in five integer arguments and returns the five integers sorted from greatest to least in an array.
-Solve this without using any sorting methods, and only using conditional statements.
+3. Write a function named `countMultiplesOfThree` that takes in an array of integers and returns the number of integers in the array that are multiples of three.
 ```
-sortThreeNums(-14,14,-1,20) //returns [20,14,-1,-14]
-sortThreeNums(2,2,50,300) //returns [300, 50, 2, 2]
+countMultiplesOfThree([1,2,3,4,5,6,7,8,9,10]) // returns 3 because 3, 6, and 9 are multiples of three
+countMultiplesOfThree([15,23,35,45,67]) // returns 2 because 15 and 45 are multiples of three
+countMultiplesOfThree([2,6,14]) // returns 1 because 6 is a mutiple of three
 ```